How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each butterscotch yellow, D-shaped, film-coated tablet, engraved with "JP" on one side and "10" on the other side, contains cyclobenzaprine hydrochloride 10 mg.
+Each butterscotch yellow, D-shaped, film-coated tablet, engraved with "JP" on one side and "10" on the other side, contains 10 mg of cyclobenzaprine hydrochloride.
 Nonmedicinal ingredients: colloidal silicon dioxide, hydroxypropyl cellulose, lactose, magnesium stearate, pregelatinized starch, synthetic yellow iron oxide, and purified water.

 How should I use this medication?